Sales Internship

 36 / 44

-36) What should be avoided in a sales presentation?
+36) What is the role of emotion in a sales presentation?

 37 / 44